zerobias/mezzanine/README.md

     .toJSON()
 // => BOB
 ```
-What happens if we select id that not exists?
+What happens if we select an id that doesn't exist?
 Nothing.
 The whole chain will *safely* skip incorrect values without changes
 ### Ramda support
 ```js
 import { pipe, map, filter, chain } from 'ramda'